cntx-gnewton/fastai-pytorch-demos/Chapter02-Production/NOTES.md

 - Importance of _End-to-End_ **Iterational Development**

   - I find this is extremly important for the following reasons:
+    - It helps identify 'Ockham's Solution' as the MVP for the project.
     - It helps to identify the most important parts of the project
     - It helps to identify the most difficult parts of the project
     - It helps to identify the most time-consuming parts of the project